Blog

 Which tool is cheaper for building a mobile app?

-CatDoes Pro at $25/month gives you everything needed to build and publish a mobile app, including cloud hosting.
+CatDoes Core at $20/month gives you everything needed to build a mobile app or website, including cloud hosting.
 With Cursor, you still need a developer (or be one yourself), plus pay for hosting, backend services, and Apple/Google developer accounts separately.
 For non-technical users, CatDoes is significantly cheaper than the alternative of hiring a freelance developer ($5,000-$50,000+).

 Is Cursor free?

 Cursor offers a free Hobby plan with 2,000 completions and 50 slow premium requests per month.
 It is enough to try the editor, but most active developers need the Pro plan at $20/month.
-CatDoes also has a free tier that lets you build one project and deploy to the web.
+CatDoes also has a free tier with 25 one-time credits that lets you build one project and deploy to the web.

 Can I export code from CatDoes and edit it in Cursor?

 Yes.
-The CatDoes Business plan ($50/month) includes full code export.
-You can download the React Native project and open it in Cursor or any other editor for further development.
+The CatDoes Plus plan ($100/month) includes full code export.
+You can download the React Native or web project and open it in Cursor or any other editor for further development.

-CatDoes builds native mobile apps for iOS and Android using React Native.
-Common examples include marketplace apps, social apps, fitness trackers, restaurant ordering apps, and business tools.
+CatDoes builds native mobile apps for iOS and Android using React Native, and production websites with custom domains.
+Common examples include marketplace apps, social apps, fitness trackers, restaurant ordering apps, business tools, and landing pages.
+You can also import an existing GitHub project and keep building from there.
 See real no-code app examples for inspiration.

 The Bottom Line